OctopusDeploy/blog/blog/2021-09/google-cloud-support-in-octopus/index.md

 ## Gcloud script support

-A new step called **Run gcloud in a Script** is available to run scripts within the context of a GCP account.
+A new step called **Run gcloud in a Script** is available to run scripts in the context of a GCP account.

 Any scripts run as part of this step can take advantage of the login process managed by Octopus.
 This allows the script to focus on the operations it needs to perform, rather than the boilerplate process of logging in: